CodyQue/CS321-Browser-Extension/README.md

-# CS 321: Browser Extension
+# CS 321: GMU Course Generator Browser Extension

 #### By Cody Querubin, Aadya Kamath, Anthony Bazar

-A browser extension to generate a schedule, with the best rated professors, for George Mason University students.
+Are you struggling with planning what courses to take for next semester?
+Did the course that you wanted to take get filled up and now you need to find another class?
+Well, have no fear, the GMU Course Generator Browser Extension is here!
+This browser extension is used to help GMU students generate a schedule, with the best-rated professors.
+With inputting the course the user wants to take, as well as the help of a few button clicking, the extension will generate a schedule for them in minutes!

 ### Structure
 There are two components of this project, the front-end and the back-end.
 The front-end code is found in the interface directory, while the back-end code is everything around it.